How to Use Hyperlinks Properly?

 - HTML: Hypertext Markup Language

-- Hyperlinks: A reference to a information that a user can click or tap
+- Hyperlinks: A reference to information that a user can click or tap.

 Better User Experience with Semantic Link Labels

 Users are often scanning text on the internet looking for specific information.
-Headers, bullet lists and hyperlinks are what stands out and grabs the users attention first.
-Use links as intended and you get a better user experience.
+Headers, bullet lists, and hyperlinks are what stand out and grab the user’s attention first.
+Use links as intended, and you get a better user experience.

-For example; if you are writing about headless eCommerce or on-demand streaming make sure you link the key phrases so the user knows to click for more information on that specific subject.
+For example, if you are writing about headless commerce or on-demand streaming, make sure you link the key phrases so that the user knows a click on that link will lead him to more information on that specific subject.

-Do not use phrases like “click here for more information”.
-Or slap a “read more” link at the bottom of some text.
-It does not provide a good user experience.
-What does “here” mean anyway.
-Consider as example: Click here to sign up to Crystallize.
-Compared to: Sign up to Crystallize for free.
+Do not use phrases like click here for more information.
+Or slap a read more link at the bottom of your text since it does not provide a good user experience.
+What does here mean anyway?

 Name your link labels so they make sense out of context.